Daniel Ríos (footballer, born 1995): C.D. Guadalajara

-Loan at Coras
+Loan At Coras

 In December 2015, it was announced Ríos was sent out on loan to Ascenso MX club Coras de Tepic in order to gain professional playing experience.
 He scored a brace on his debut on 8 January 2015 against Murciélagos; the match ended in a 6–0 win.
+During his time on loan, he featured in 38 matches and played 2,613 minutes in the Ascenso MX - second division of Mexican soccer.
+The striker has netted 17 goals between Ascenso MX and Copa MX play.